plan-systems/design-docs/proof-of-correctness.md

 ## On Digital Security

-We acknowledge that even the most advanced and secure systems are vulnerable to private key loss or theft, socially engineered deception, or physical coercion.
+We acknowledge that even the most advanced and secure systems are vulnerable to private key loss or theft, socially engineered deception, and physical coercion.
 That is, an adversary in possession of another's private keys without their knowledge, or an adversary manipulating or coercing others is difficult (or impossible) to prevent.
 Biometric authentication systems can mitigate _some_ of these threats, but they also introduce additional surfaces that could be exploited (e.g. spoofing a biometric device or exploiting an engineering oversight).

 Security frameworks often don't analyze or provision for the loss of private keys since the implications are typically catastrophic, effectively making the issue someone else's intractable problem.
 Any system lacking such analysis and provisioning can only be considered incomplete for every-day use.
-The system of operation discussed here features swift countermeasures _once it becomes known_ that private keys have been compromised (or suspect activity has occurred).
+The system of operation discussed here features swift countermeasures and recovery _once it becomes known_ that private keys have been compromised (or suspect activity has been witnessed).

 ---